 Psilocybin reduces anxiety through at least three converging mechanisms: decreased amygdala threat reactivity, disruption of anxious DMN rumination, and the direct experiential impact of profound connection and meaning.
 These are not the same mechanisms as anxiolytic medications — they are more structural and more experiential.

-Psilocybin often temporarily increases anxiety during the come-up and peak.
-Clinical evidence shows this does not predict negative outcomes — in fact, deeply challenging sessions frequently produce the most therapeutically significant results.
-A skilled facilitator and thorough preparation are essential to navigating this effectively.
+Psilocybin often temporarily increases anxiety during come-up and peak.
+Clinical evidence consistently shows this does not predict negative outcomes — challenging sessions frequently produce the most therapeutically significant results.
+A trauma-aware facilitator and thorough preparation are essential; Trip Preparation and Safe Trip cover how to navigate this in practice.

 People with cancer-related or end-of-life anxiety are the population with the most consistent clinical support.
 Those with anxiety co-occurring with treatment-resistant depression are also strong candidates.
 Contraindicated for those with a personal or family history of psychosis, schizophrenia, or bipolar I; current lithium use; or pregnancy.